mdanieladla/videos/README.md

 For example, type dogs in the search bar and hit enter, then you will have a good day :)

-With this project I am consolidating my knowledge about React (class based components).
+With this project I am consolidating my knowledge about React.

 ## Built with